sebhanika/Lund_Uni_Quarto/README.md

 To use the presentation template, simply download the 'extensions' folder and place it in the project folder of your Quarto presentation.
 The SCSS file (lund_pres_theme.scss) contains all the styling options for the presentation, such as font size and colors.
 You can modify these options to your liking.
 The png files contain the logo and background image for the title slide, and the 'clean_title_page.html' file removes unnecessary elements from the title slide.
 You can specify the title and author of your presentation in the YAML as you would in a regular Quarto presentation.

 ### Current Issues
+- Continue to check compatability with all Quarto features
+- Adjust table layout
 - Difficulty changing the color and size of the slide menu button.
 - Redundant code that needs to be cleaned up.
 - Adding an external YAML feature.